hezhizhen/caicloud-formatting/README.md

 ### (Optional) Configure git hooks path

-To share git hooks with your team, it's better to configure a different path `.githooks` for git hooks instead of using the default one `.git/hooks`.
+To share git hooks with your team, it's better to configure a different path of git hooks `.githooks` instead of using the default one `.git/hooks`.

 ```sh
 git config core.hooksPath .githooks
 ```

 Then add the `pre-commit` hook to the directory.
-Maybe you can also put the binary here.
+Maybe you can also put the binary here (If so, don't forget to change the path of `caicloud-formatting` in `pre-commit`).